jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 The legacy of this storytelling tradition can be seen in the rich tapestry of human cultures, from the epic poems of ancient civilizations to the modern-day novels, films, and digital narratives that continue to captivate and inspire us.
 The capacity for storytelling, rooted in the primitive communication systems of our hominin ancestors, has been a driving force in the evolution of human society, shaping our understanding of the world, our connections with one another, and our very sense of what it means to be human.

-- words were the connection between lifeforms of the ecosystem. not just the species.
+- words were the connection between life forms of the ecosystem. not just the species.

 ### Natural Selection